Slovenia Map

 Q4: What is the most popular sport in Slovenia?

-Slovenia has several popular sports, but the most popular is basketball.
-The Slovenian national basketball team has had significant success in international competitions.
+Slovenia actually has a number of popular sports such as Skiing, Soccer, Ice Hockey, and Handball but the most popular sport in Slovenia is basketball.
+The Slovenia national basketball team has also had a great performance in the relevant international events.